rjtdaga/BaderVisualization/README.md

-# BaderVisualization
+# Bader Visualization
-This code is to visualize the ACF.dat file generated from Bader charge analysis as a MATLAB scatter plot using the POSCAR file
+This code is to visualize the ACF.dat file generated from Bader charge analysis as a MATLAB scatter plot using the POSCAR file.
+The data points in the scatter plot represent the atoms in the ACF.dat file at their respective cartesian coordinates.
+# Running the code
+To run the code without any bugs, make sure the path to the ACF.dat and POSCAR file are correctly mentioned in the line 6, 21 and 22.
+The code will still run if the path to POSCAR file is not mentioned.
+However, all atoms will be colored black in that case, with the size scale of all atoms as 1. <br>
+The expected output of the MATLAB code would a 3-D scatter plot, with all the atoms placed at their respective positions.
+The charges on the respective atoms would be visible once the user hovers over tha atoms (data points).
+Make sure you have disabled the 3-D rotate tool to be able to view the charge upon hovering. <br>
+The MATLAB program currently have the sizes, colors and valence electron to calculate charge for C, N, F, O, H, Pt, Fe, Ru, Cu, and Ag.
+If the system consists of any other atom, it will be displayed as a black atom with the number of valence electrons given by ACF.dat file visible as the text upon hovering.
+The size scaling for the atom will be set to unity.